 Paul J. Myer’s career spans 50 years of experience in the political, labor movement, global business and academic fields.
 He has lived and worked in the United States, Europe, China and Japan and has visited more than 28 different countries for the conduct of business and special assignments.
-Paul and his spouse, Keiko Fujikawa Myer, reside on Crystal Lake in Gray, Maine.
+Paul and his spouse, Keiko Fujikawa Myer, reside in Tokyo Japan.

 Entrepreneur-in-Residence, Maine Technology Institute (MTI), Brunswick, ME 2014 – 2018 MTI is a public funded nonprofit corporation that offers early-stage capital and commercialization assistance.
 Myer manages a team of four experienced entrepreneurs who work with MTI portfolio companies.
 He is focused on the areas of business strategy, marketing and selling, and other commercialization challenges and opportunities.